 |

-options they choose, as well as support them
+as well as support them in those that may

-use of a Funeral Home for specific individual
+include the use of a funeral home for specific

 |